 Some playgrounds and ball courts remain open.
 Overnight camping (in season) is available in some state parks and on public lands.

-Because many parks are still closed, you should check before heading out.
+Because some parks are still closed or have reduced services, you should check before heading out.

 Oregon's Outdoor Face Covering Requirement